Italian immigrants put their stamp on New England as indelibly as any Puritan. New England, in fact, is the most Italian region in the United States.

 Today, the descendants of Italian immigrants make up more than 10 percent of the population of every New England state except Vermont and Maine.
-Any New Englander can recognize the voice of Don Orsillo, Joe Castiglione or the Magliozzi brothers; and they probably look forward to at least one of the region’s 45 summer festas, from Our Lady of Assumption in Portland to St. Bartholomew in Providence.
+Any New Englander can recognize the voice of Don Orsillo, Joe Castiglione or the Magliozzi brothers.
+Tens of thousands attend the region’s 45 summer festas, from Our Lady of Assumption in Portland to St. Bartholomew in Providence.

 Italian-Americans have undeniably influenced New England’s food history.
-Boston’s North End brought us Prince spaghetti, Pastene sauces and Dragone cheese – and the first Italian café, Café Vittoria, in 1929.
+Boston’s North End brought us Prince spaghetti, Pastene sauces, Dragone cheese and the first Italian café, Café Vittoria, in 1929.
 John Bello of New Britain created SoBe beverages.
 Amato’s Italian delicatessen in Portland, Maine, claims to have originated the Italian sandwich and Frank Pepe in New Haven invented the white clam apizza.

 And yet Italian immigrants have contributed to American history and culture in ways that are typically – well, American.
-Italian immigrants sculpted the Lincoln Memorial, frescoed the dome of the Capitol and founded the Bank of America, which was once the Bank of Italy.
-S. Z Poli of New Haven founded a chain of vaudeville theaters and Charles Ponzi of Boston’s North End discovered a new form of financial fraud.
-Italian-American Bart Giamatti, born in Boston, presided over Yale University and Major League Baseball.
+Italian immigrants sculpted the Lincoln Memorial, frescoed the dome of the Capitol and founded the Bank of America, formerly the Bank of Italy.
+S. Z Poli of New Haven built a chain of vaudeville theaters and Charles Ponzi of Boston’s North End discovered a new form of financial fraud.
+Bart Giamatti presided over Yale University and Major League Baseball.
 Providence’s Edward Valenti created the Ginsu knife and the infomercial.

-It was Mike Eruzione of Winthrop, Mass., who captained the U.S. Olympic team that defeated the Russians in 1980.
-And it was Filippo Mazzei, a physician friend of Thomas Jefferson, who published a pamphlet that contained the line,
+Mike Eruzione of Winthrop, Mass., captained the U.S. Olympic team that defeated the Russians in 1980.
+And Filippo Mazzei, a physician friend of Thomas Jefferson, who published a pamphlet that contained the line,

 All men are by nature equally free and independent.